Trump Organization companies found guilty on all charges in tax fraud trial in New York

 Defense attorneys said Trump was unaware of the schemes playing out beneath him, while prosecutors said he signed off on them.

-The Trump Organization faces up to $1.6 million in fines if convicted in the case.
+The Trump Organization could face up to $1.6 million in fines.
+Sentencing is expected to take place on Jan.
+13, 2023.

+"This was a case about greed and cheating.
+In Manhattan, no corporation is above the law," Bragg said in a statement following the verdict.
+"For 13 years the Trump Corporation and the Trump Payroll Corporation got away with a scheme that awarded high-level executives with lavish perks and compensation while intentionally concealing the benefits from the taxing authorities to avoid paying taxes.
+Today's verdict holds these Trump companies accountable for their long-running criminal scheme, in addition to Chief Financial Officer Allen Weisselberg, who has pled guilty, testified at trial and will now be sentenced to serve time in jail."

 New York Attorney General Letitia James has indicated the jury's findings could have bearing on a civil case being pursued by her office.
 Her office conducted a parallel civil investigation and assigned two prosecutors to work on the Manhattan District Attorney's probe.
 While the criminal case is tightly focused on executive compensation, the civil case — filed in September — accuses the company, Trump and three of his children of a widespread, yearslong effort to commit fraud and manipulate property valuations.